Junkers Ju 86: Design and development

+Background

+The origins of the Junkers Ju 86 are closely linked to the clandestine build-up of Luftwaffe during the mid-1930s.
+During 1934, the recently created German Reichsluftfahrtministerium (RLM) and the German flag carrier Deutsche Luft Hansa worked together to produce a specification for a twin use aircraft, capable of operating both as a high-speed airliner for Deutsche Luft Hansa and as a medium bomber for the Luftwaffe.
+Distinct civil and military variants of the aircraft were sought; however, where the requirements were not fully compatible with one another, it was deemed that military needs took precedence over those of the civil side of the programme.

-Junkers' design was a low-winged twin-engined monoplane, of all-metal stressed skin construction.
-Unlike most of Junkers' previous designs, it discarded the typical corrugated skinning in favour of smooth metal skinning which helped to reduce drag.
-The craft was fitted with a narrow track retractable-main gear conventional undercarriage with a fixed tailwheel, and twin fins and rudders.
-It was intended to be powered by Junkers Jumo 205 diesel engines, which although heavy, gave better fuel consumption than conventional petrol engines.
+Two German aircraft manufacturers, Junkers and Heinkel, were both approached regarding this specification; each company received an initial order for five prototypes (three military and two civil) of their designs, these being the Ju 86 and Heinkel He 111 respectively.
+Junkers' opted for a low-winged twin-engined monoplane that featured all-metal stressed skin construction.
+Unlike the majority of Junkers' previous designs, the Ju 86 discarded the typical corrugated skinning in favour of smooth metal skinning, which helped to reduce drag.
+It was intended to be powered by Junkers Jumo 205 diesel engines, which although heavy, gave better fuel efficiency than conventional petrol engines.
+This decision made the Ju 86 one of the earliest quantity production aircraft to use diesel propulsion.

-The design featured the distinctive Junkers doppelflügel control surfaces on the wing, similar to those on the Junkers Ju 52.
-These were hinged below the wing's trailing edge, with the outboard section on each side functioning as an aileron, and the inner section functioning as a wing flap.
-The bomber aircraft had a crew of four; a pilot, navigator, radio operator/bombardier and gunner.
-Defensive armament consisted of three machine guns, situated at the nose; at a dorsal position; and within a retractable ventral position.
+The wing of the Ju 86, which was tapered, comprised two primary spars and one auxiliary spar.
+It was outfitted with distinctive Junkers doppelflügel control surfaces on the wing, similar to those on the Junkers Ju 52, that were hinged below the wing's trailing edge, with the outboard section on each side functioning as an aileron, and the inner section functioning as a wing flap.
+The aircraft was fitted with a retractable main-gear conventional undercarriage with a fixed tailwheel, and twin fins and rudders.
+Unusually, the main undercarriage members were attached to the wing roots and outwardly retracted into recesses within the wings; this arrangement meant that the undercarriage had a particularly narrow track.

+The bomber aircraft had a crew of four: a pilot, navigator, radio operator/bombardier and gunner.
+Defensive armament consisted of three machine guns: at the nose, at a dorsal position, and within a retractable ventral position.
 Bombs were carried vertically in four fuselage cells behind the cockpit.
-The airliner version replaced the bomb cells with seating for ten passengers, with fuel tanks being moved from the fuselage to the wings.
+The airliner version replaced these bomb cells with seating for ten passengers; furthermore, the fuel tanks were relocated from the fuselage to the wings.